List of Arthdal Chronicles characters: Ta-gon

 Ta-gon (Jang Dong-gun) is the first son of San-ung, leader of the Arthdal Union.
 Blessed with both intelligence and physicality, he's a genius strategist and warrior, the head of the Daekan troops.
 A hero who triumphed over the Neanthals in the Great War through his war strategy.
 After the Great War, San-ung declared the Great Hunt, and ordered the genocide of the Neanthal.
 Ta-gon was in the front lines of the Great Hunt, proving his ability.
 Under leadership of Ta-gon, the Daekan troops not only enforced the Great Hunt, but also pacified rebelling tribes that attempted to riot against the Arthdal Union.
 Ta-gon's reputation in Arthdal continued to rise.

-As Ta-gon became a hero for all Arthdal tribes, one person watched with wary eyes - his own father, San-ung.
+As Ta-gon became a hero for all Arthdal tribes, one person watched with wary eyes – his own father, San-ung.
 Although he was initially pleased with Ta-gon's cunning strategies, as Ta-gon's eminence rose, San-ung became uneasy.
 Overcome by power-lust, San-ung tries to take down Ta-gon by trapping him.
 This incites a war between father and son, and Ta-gon leaps over the mountain of his father, and takes control of Arthdal.
 Ta-gon finally becomes the Hero of Arthdal.
-Ta-gon is also Igutu (mixed blood of human and Neanthal); nobody in Arthdal is aware of that except San-ung, Eun-seom, Saya and Tae Al-ha.
+Ta-gon is also Igutu (mixed blood of human and Neanthal); nobody in Arthdal is aware of that except San-ung, Eun-seom, Saya and Taealha.

 Eun-seom and Saya

-Eun-seom and Saya (Song Joong-ki) are identical twins.
+Eun-seom and Saya (Song Joong-ki in season 1 and Lee Joon-gi in season 2) are identical twins.
 Eun-seom is the son of Asa Hon and Neanthal, Ragaz.
 A member of the Wahan tribe of Iark, a foreigner to Arthdal.
 Ta-gon's most powerful enemy, in the days to come.
 The offspring of an alien relationship not accepted in Arthdal.
 Eun-seom and Saya are a mixed race of the Saram (human race) and the Neanthal, a pair of Igutus born during the Great War.
 An old Arthdal prophecy says that "the child born on the day when the blue comet appears will bring calamity."
 And so it is, on the day they were born, a bright blue streak lit across the sky.
 Eun-seom's mother, Asa Hon, willing to do anything to keep Eun-seom alive, escapes Arthdal and heads to Iark.
 But Asa Hon meets her death in the voyage to Iark.